nrpu88/nrpu88/README.md

 - 💬 Ask me about neural nets, chatbots, and ML.
 - 📫 **How to reach me**: You can reach out to me on my email-ID: **nriwork88@gmail.com**
 - 😄 Pronouns: He, Him
-- ⚡ Fun fact: I like to pretend I'm a perfectionist.
+- ⚡ Fun fact: I'm a code connoiseur.